culturally/objc-logger/README.md

 Currently Location Logger doesn´t work as it works only if the app has enabled location services but you can enable them by yourself with your code it´s depending on you.

 # Additional
-espl.h file is from eggshell RAT on github thanks to him else it would be possible
+espl.h file is from Eggshell RAT on Github but you can still use other features without it